habitat-sh/habitat/www/source/docs/run-packages-update-strategy.html.md

        hab start yourorigin/yourapp --strategy at-once --url https://willem.habitat.sh/v1/depot

-## Configuring an Update Strategy with a Depot View
+## Configuring an Update Strategy with a Depot Channel

-A _view_ in a depot is a point-in-time snapshot of the state of the depot.
-In point of fact, it is a [materialized view](https://en.wikipedia.org/wiki/Materialized_view) of the depot, starting with the specific `origin/package/version/release` quad, and encapsulating all of the transitive dependencies of that quad.
+A _channel_ in a depot is a point-in-time snapshot of the state of the depot.
+In point of fact, it is a [materialized channel](https://en.wikipedia.org/wiki/Materialized_channel) of the depot, starting with the specific `origin/package/version/release` quad, and encapsulating all of the transitive dependencies of that quad.
 This is very useful for continuous deployment purposes:

-* By convention, you name the view in the depot after the name of your service group (e.g. `myapp.production`)
+* By convention, you name the channel in the depot after the name of your service group (e.g. `myapp.production`)
 * You deliver new versions of `myapp` as Habitat packages to the depot
-* When you are ready to roll out a new version of the application, you update the view corresponding to the intended environment
+* When you are ready to roll out a new version of the application, you update the channel corresponding to the intended environment
 * The supervisors in that service group, configured with an appropriate update strategy, update their underlying Habitat package, optionally coordinating with one another, and restart the service.

-Configuring the supervisors'  update strategy URL to point to a view ensures that new versions of the application do not get deployed until the view is updated, thereby preventing unstable versions from reaching environments for which they are not intended.
+Configuring the supervisors'  update strategy URL to point to a channel ensures that new versions of the application do not get deployed until the channel is updated, thereby preventing unstable versions from reaching environments for which they are not intended.

-To start a supervisor with a strategy and pointing to a view, modify slightly the URL to the depot:
+To start a supervisor with a strategy and pointing to a channel, modify slightly the URL to the depot:

-       hab start yourorigin/yourapp --strategy at-once --url https://yourdepot.example.com/v1/depot/views/yourview
+       hab start yourorigin/yourapp --strategy at-once --url https://yourdepot.example.com/v1/depot/channels/yourchannel

-`yourview` represents the view you have created in the depot.
+`yourchannel` represents the channel you have created in the depot.

-_At the moment, the `hab` command-line tool lacks the ability to create and manage views.
-To use views, you must run your own depot server and use the internal depot maintenance tool to manage views_.
+_At the moment, the `hab` command-line tool lacks the ability to create and manage channels.
+To use channels, you must run your own depot server and use the internal depot maintenance tool to manage channels_.

 <hr>
 <ul class="main-content--link-nav">